2023 ONLINE REGISTRATION NOW OPEN!

 These age groups will be using formal soccer discipline practices.
 Referees will issue a yellow card (caution) for inappropriate actions (bullying, dangerous play, repeated handballs by the same player, etc).
 Repeated offenses by the same player could result in a red card being issued (sending off).
 The sent off player cannot be replaced and the team will play short handed for the rest of the game.
 Any red or yellow cards (U12 and above) will be subject to a discipline hearing.

 The WMSA will not tolerate abuse of referees by coaches or team parents.
 Our referees are young adults learning the game from the officiating side and will make mistakes.
 However, their decision is the one that stands.
 Please help us to grow our referees by providing a supportive environment to learn.

 PLEASE NOTE: Coaches and Assistant Coaches (all age groups) are also subject to disciplinary action should the referee feel that such actions are warranted.

 The registration fee paid by each player entitles them to a team photo and an individual photo.
 You will be contacted by the photographer to arrange a time for your team's photo.

 Make sure all the parents are aware and try to ensure that all players are there on time.
 If a parent wishes to have additional photos, they can make arrangements with the photographer directly.

-If a child is unable to attend on photo night, please have the parents contact Linda's Photography directly to set up an individual photo time.
+If a child is unable to attend on photo night, please have the parents contact the photographer directly to set up an individual photo time.
 Unfortunately their child may not be in the team photo.